kaaproject/kaa-rfcs/0008/README.md

 - certificate authentication (provided by TLS)
 - MQTT username/password (this does not authenticate the server)

-_Note: when using certificates for client authentication, it is recommended that separate certificates are issued for each client instance to limit the effect of compromising the private key.
+> **NOTE:** when using certificates for client authentication, it is recommended that separate certificates are issued for each client instance to limit the effect of compromising the private key.
-Unfortunately, that is not always possible (e.g., mass production device); in that case, it is recommended that some unique client identifier is passed using MQTT username/password and whitelists are used.
+> Unfortunately, that is not always possible (e.g., mass production device); in that case, it is recommended that some unique client identifier is passed using MQTT username/password and whitelists are used.
-This, however, still does not provide good security and is merely an identification technique, especially in case when unique client identifier does not have enough entropy.
+> This, however, still does not provide good security and is merely an identification technique, especially in case when unique client identifier does not have enough entropy.
-In any case, when a key is compromised, it must be revoked as soon as possible._
+> In any case, when a key is compromised, it must be revoked as soon as possible.

 ## Client-Device

 The Client-Device link usually runs a different protocol than 1/KP, so responsibility of maintaining confidentiality, integrity, and authenticity can be delegated to the client.

-_Note: it can only be delegated when the client itself is trusted.
+> **NOTE:** it can only be delegated when the client itself is trusted.
-That usually requires integrity and authenticity of Server-Client link._
+> That usually requires integrity and authenticity of Server-Client link.

 If Client-Device link is running 1/KP, the Server-Client link protection techniques can be used (replacing server with client, and client with device).
 See the Server-Client section above for details.